 Company Membership is available to companies active in the radon field (i.e. corporations, private organizations, etc) interested in and supportive of the purposes and activities of the Association.
 Company Members in good standing are entitled to identify themselves as a Member of the Association, to use the ERA Logo appropriately for commercial purposes , vote at the General Assembly as described in Article 36 below (two votes per Company Member), and enjoy all other rights, privileges and benefits of the Association.

-Associated membership is available to representatives of sister radon associations outside Europe and to representatives of international organizations involved in radon.
+Associated membership is available to representatives of sister radon associations and to representatives of organizations involved in radon.
 Associated members shall not be required to pay annual dues and have no voting rights in the Association.

 In recognition of exceptional service to the Association or contribution to radon science and technology, the Executive Committee may elect individuals to honorary membership in the Association.
-Honorary members shall not be required to pay annual dues and have no voting rights in the Association.
+Honorary members shall not be required to pay annual dues but have voting rights in the Association, as an individual member.

 Student membership is available to bonafide, full-time students not employed in a field related to radon science and technology.
 Student membership involves no voting rights in the association.